PeeHaa/EmailTester/README.md

 EmailTester
 =

 A service to test regex patterns against valid and invalid emailaddresses.
+Check out the [demo][demo].

 Requirements
 -